kapishpandey-18/kapish-portfolio/resume.md

 • Collaborated with product and QA teams, improving partner integration time by 40%.\
 • Used GitHub Copilot + ChatGPT for faster development and documentation.

-# Product Engineering -- Lead Engineer & System Architect
+# Product Engineering -- Lead Engineer

 Lead Engineer & System Architect -- SalonMind